Neuropathology Fellowship Program

-This ACGME-accredited two-year program is designed to prepare candidates for an academically oriented career that encompasses any combination of diagnosis, teaching, and research, and emphasizes the concept of lifelong learning.
+This ACGME-accredited two-year Neuropathology Fellowship Program is designed to prepare candidates for an academically oriented career that encompasses any combination of diagnosis, teaching, and research, and emphasizes the concept of lifelong learning.

-The program is structured to meet this goal by exposing the fellow to an abundance of diversified case material, faculty members with a variety of clinical and research interests and capabilities, and a commitment to medical teaching, state of the art clinical and research laboratory facilities, and a graduated program of assigned responsibilities.
+The Neuropathology Fellowship Program is structured to meet this goal by exposing the fellow to an abundance of diversified case material, faculty members with a variety of clinical and research interests and capabilities, and a commitment to medical teaching, state of the art clinical and research laboratory facilities, and a graduated program of assigned responsibilities.

 Fellows are involved in evaluating consultation cases submitted from more than 100 referring institutions.
 During the two-year training period, each fellow will participate directly in: